 Medically reviewed by Drugs.com.
 Last updated on Jan 5, 2023.

 What do I need to know about radiofrequency ablation of the liver?

 Radiofrequency ablation (RFA) is a procedure that uses electrical currents to destroy cancer cells in your liver.
 A needle electrode delivers an electrical current that creates heat and destroys the tumor.
 This procedure is commonly used for small tumors.

 How do I prepare for RFA of the liver?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
-He may ask you to stop taking aspirin, NSAIDs, or blood thinners for a period of time before your procedure.
+Your healthcare provider will talk to you about how to prepare for RFA.
+You may be told not to eat or drink anything after midnight on the day of your procedure.
+Your provider will tell you which medicines to take or not take on the day of your procedure.
+Your provider may ask you to stop taking aspirin, NSAIDs, or blood thinners for a period of time before your procedure.

 What will happen during RFA of the liver?

-- Your healthcare provider will make a small cut in your skin.
-He may need to make more than 1 small cut or 1 larger cut.
-He will pass a needle or probe through this opening.
-Your healthcare provider will guide the needle electrode to the tumor and apply heat.
-He may need to move the needle and apply heat to different parts of the tumor to make sure the entire tumor is destroyed.
-He will remove the needle and apply pressure to the area to stop bleeding.
+- Your provider will make a small cut in your skin.
+A needle or probe will be passed through this opening.
+Your provider will guide the needle electrode to the tumor and apply heat.
+The needle may need to be removed and heat applied to different parts of the tumor.
+This helps make sure the entire tumor is destroyed.
+Your provider will remove the needle and apply pressure to the area to stop bleeding.
 The area will be covered with dressing.

 What are the risks of RFA of the liver?